daxmavy/daxmavy.github.io/_pages/about.md

 This website exists for three reasons:
 - a project to learn git, Jekyll, and linux OS / development environment
 - a place to refine the rants that I otherwise keep imposing on various passers-by
-- an opportunity to try to reverse the damage done to my writing skills by 4 years of studying maths
+- an opportunity to reverse the damage done to my writing skills by 4 years of studying maths

 This is still very much under construction!

 More about me
 -------
-The more I learn about
+An important proviso for the below: I'm more than wary of the [Dunning-Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) (or the far scarier [alternative](https://xkcd.com/1531/)).
+Where below I say 'a fair bit about' or 'just a little about', substitute 'next to nothing', and 'nothing', respectively.

 Some areas that I know a fair bit about and find cool:
-- Machine learning
+- Machine learning and data science
 - Algorithm / mechanism design
-- Maths, especially
+- Maths, especially:
+  - optimisation
+  - probability theory
+  - mathematical computing
+  - topology
 - Ethics in AI

 Some areas that I know just a little about and find cool:
+- Computational social science
+- Natural language processing
 - Software engineering
 - 'Big Data' workflows
 - Microeconometrics / causal inference
 - Development economics
 - Behavioural science and economics
+- Linguistics
+- Historiography
+- Effective altruism

 Some areas I know very little about and find cool:
 - Writing